imanghafoori1/laravel-temp-tag/README.md

 ### Tag Payload:

-You can also store some additional json data, for example why the user was banned, or who banned the user, or an slug or a translation of the title.
+You can also store some additional json data, for example why the user got banned, or who banned the user, or a slug or a translation of the title.

 This is done by passing the third argument as an array to the ```->tagIt(...)``` method